tam17aki/music-esprit-python/README.md

 ![Simple Class Diagram](https://github.com/tam17aki/music-esprit-python/blob/main/docs/images/simple_class_diagram.png)
 *<div align="center">Fig. 1: Primary inheritance hierarchy of the analyzer classes</div>*

 As shown, all analyzers inherit from a common `AnalyzerBase`, ensuring a consistent API.
-Specialized abstract classes like `MusicAnalyzerBase` and `EspritAnalyzerBase` group together logic common to each algorithm family.
+Specialized abstract classes like `MusicAnalyzerBase`, `EspritAnalyzerBase`, and `IterativeAnalyzerBase` group together logic common to each algorithm family.
+For instance, `IterativeAnalyzerBase` encapsulates the sequential signal cancellation workflow, allowing subclasses like `RelaxAnalyzer` and `CfhAnalyzer` to focus solely on their unique strategy for finding the next strongest signal component.

 ### Key Design Patterns